MacRay321/MacRay321/README.md

 ### Hi there my name is Brenno;

 ##I'm a programmer from Brazil who loves computer science, philosophy and math.
 If you want hired me to some works send me a DM;
-##I'm currently working as a freelancer around the Brazil, but i'm open to get into a company;
+##I'm currently working as a freelancer around Brazil, but i'm open to get into a company;

 ![PC](https://user-images.githubusercontent.com/71160220/164536340-5b729bd4-7b5f-4bfc-bc88-a21e737fb08e.gif)